-- 1. Unstaffed Classes: In May 2022, one of our full-time ESL faculty members resigned to accept a full-time teaching position at another California Community College.
+1. Unstaffed Classes:: In May 2022, one of our full-time ESL faculty members resigned to accept a full-time teaching position at another California Community College.
 Consequently, we do not currently have a sufficient number of FT and PT ESL faculty to staff the sections planned by the district.
-For fall 2022, FT ESL faculty picked up overload assignments on top of prior overload assignments, and one adjunct was granted permission to take an overload assignment.
-For spring 2023, two reading and vocabulary classes (four mirrored sections) are unstaffed after FT ESL faculty pick up overload assignments once again.
+For two years now, FT ESL faculty have picked up overload assignments on top of prior overload assignments, and one adjunct was granted permission to take an overload assignment.
 How sustainable is this scenario?
 If we need to cancel fully enrolled sections of ESL in the spring and in the future, ESL students will not be able to complete intermediate and advanced level certificates at the end of the academic year.
-Furthermore, every semester, several part-time instructors give up their class assignments prior to the start of the semester and full-time faculty are unable to continually take overload assignments to fill last minute cancellations.
+Furthermore, when part-time instructors give up their class assignments prior to the start of the semester, full-time faculty are unable to continually take overload assignments to fill last minute cancellations.
 We were severely understaffed for several years prior to hiring our third full-time ESL faculty (Christopher Stillwell), and we are once again unable to staff our growing ESL program.
-While other departments were faced with canceled sections due to low enrollment during COVID, we added three new sections of ESL at our Tulare campus and relocated our entire beginning level ESL sequence in Hanford to our Hanford Center. - 2.
-Additional Growth: Since we launched our radio announcement campaign on Spanish radio, our enrollment numbers at the beginning of the semester has improved.
+While other departments were faced with canceled sections due to low enrollment during COVID, we added three new sections of ESL at our Tulare campus and relocated our entire beginning level ESL sequence in Hanford to our Hanford Center.

+During 2022-2023, we reviewed the short list of adjunct ESL applicants twice hoping to hire an adjunct to help use keep up with the increased number of students in our program.
+Unfortunately, not one applicant met the minimum qualifications for teaching ESL in our program.

+2. Additional Growth: Since we launched our radio announcement campaign on Spanish radio, our enrollment numbers at the beginning of the semester has improved.
 This fall 2022, we had several sections of ESL closed and waitlisted.
 In addition, our open entry/open exit enrollment policy provides access throughout the semester.
-For example, after the first days of classes began in fall 2021, 65 new students enrolled in our ESL program and in spring 2022, 85 students enrolled after classes started (DATA ESL Registration AFTER 1st Day).
-We have the potential to capture new enrollment well beyond the census date. - 3.
-Assessment Responsibilities: We are offering 94 sections of ESL in spring 2023.
+For example, after the first days of classes began in fall 2021, 65 new students enrolled in our ESL program and in spring 2022, 85 students enrolled after classes started (see DATA_ESL Registration AFTER 1st Day).
+We have the potential to capture new enrollment well beyond the census date.

+3. Assessment Responsibilities: We are offered 94 sections of ESL in spring 2023.
 Each year, Student Learning Outcomes for twelve or thirteen mirrored courses at the beginning, intermediate, and advanced levels (20 or 22 sections) are scheduled to be implemented, assessed, reported, analyzed, discussed, and then uploaded to TracDAT.
-With 2 only two full-time ESL faculty, we are falling behind on our course level assessments. - 4.
-Categorical Funding: Most of the essential components of our ESL department are funded by various categorical resources making it difficult to maintain a sustainable program.
-Without the district's financial commitment to replacing a full-time tenure ESL faculty, our ESL department will have difficulty maintaining or improving our overall effectiveness and promote equitable student success.
+With only two full-time ESL faculty, we are falling behind on our course level assessments.

+4. Categorical Funding: Most of the essential components of our ESL department are funded by various categorical resources making it difficult to maintain a sustainable program.
+Without the district's financial commitment to replacing a fulltime tenure ESL faculty, our ESL department will have difficulty maintaining or improving our overall effectiveness and promote equitable student success.